LEGION OF SUPER-HEROES

 Underworld Unleashed: Kinetix is saved from her doom by Mysa.
 Pres.
 Chu orders Brainiac 5 arrested for unauthorized time travel.
 Lori Morning is aged to a young adult.

 Legionnaires #32 (Dec.
 1995)

-Star Boy and Gates join; 1st apps. of Chuck Taine & Starfinger.
+Star Boy and Gates join; 1st apps. of Chuck Taine and Starfinger.
 On Sorcerer's World, Kinetix meets the old witch, Mysa.
 NOTES: Star Boy officially joined sometime before Legion #66, when he was drafted by the government of Xanthu.
-The old witch incarnation is a parallel to Mysa's original 1st app. as the Hag (Adventure #350).
+The old witch incarnation is a parallel to Mysa's original first appearance as the Hag (Adventure #350).